yiisoft/yii2/docs/guide/db-query-builder.md

 Some use cases of query builder are to create an initial [[yii\db\Query]] object in one place and adjust it in other places of the application by adding further conditions or to change the sorting options.
-When more than one tables is used in the query, you may need to disambiguate column names to be explicit about which column a condition refers to, e.g. `user.id` vs. `post.id`.
+When more than one table is used in the query, you may need to disambiguate column names to be explicit about which column a condition refers to, e.g. `user.id` vs. `post.id`.

 Since version 2.0.7 Yii provides methods that help you with disambiguating column names without the need